owncloud-archive/documentation/admin_manual/configuration/files/external_storage/google.rst

 Now you have everything you need to mount your Google Drive in ownCloud.

 Go to the External Storage section of your Admin page, create your new folder name, enter the Client ID and Client Secret.
-If you wish limit access to a single folder, simply enter the path to the disired folder, separated by '/'.
-Finally click **Grant Access**.
+If you wish limit access to a single folder, simply enter the path to the desired folder, separated by '/'.
+Finally, click **Grant Access**.
 Your consent page appears when ownCloud makes a successful connection.
 Click **Allow**.